IlyaDonskikh/mr-use-case/README.md

 }
 ```

 In this scenario our use case throws an exception containing all errors that were caught by the validation process.
-You may read more about the errors format at [Mr.Error page](https://github.com/IlyaDonskikh/mr-error).
+You may read more about the errors format at [🥞 Mr.Error page](https://github.com/IlyaDonskikh/mr-error).

 Let's make a conclusion.

 > ⚠️ At this moment you probably would like to see an integration of the module to something more ready to use.
-And specifically for this purpose [🐨Mr.Koa boilerplate](https://github.com/IlyaDonskikh/mrkoa) exists.
+And specifically for this purpose [🐨 Mr.Koa boilerplate](https://github.com/IlyaDonskikh/mrkoa) exists.

 ## Conclusion